MaritaGomez21/MaritaGomez21.github.io/_posts/2024-08-07-Event-Management-System.markdown

  caption: "Photo Credit: [Unsplash: Product School](https://unsplash.com/@productschool)"
 description: This is a sample use case provided by CampApex.org
 ---
 >CampApex.org is a great free resource for those learning Apex.
+Highly recommend for hands on experience.

 # Background
 This Scenario, Data Model, User Stories belong to CampApex.org.
 The following is a brief summary of solutions that I put together (1 solution in code the other declaratively).